New York & Putnam County Wrongful Death Attorneys

 Coping with the death of a loved one is a painful experience, and even more so when another person’s reckless, willful or negligent conduct caused or contributed to the death.
 In these situations, however, it may be possible to recover compensation by pursuing a wrongful death lawsuit.

-The law office of Michael LoGiudice is the premier personal injury firm serving clients in the greater New York area.
+Michael LoGiudice, LLP is the premier personal injury firm serving clients in the Hudson Valley area.
 Because wrongful death claims involve a number of legal complexities, it helps to have a highly skilled attorney to rely on.
 Our guiding principle is to offer families knowledge and compassion and help them find the justice they deserve.

 What is wrongful death in New York?